 Community Group Name

 Community Group Template menu: use the pull down menu to choose an available community group template.

-The framework uses Twitter Bootstrap to bring a responsive, flexible design to the site.
+Twitter Bootstrap to bring a responsive, flexible design to the site.
 One of the many preloaded Bootstrap themes may be selected to style the selected community group template, or a Bootstrap theme may be uploaded.

 When selected, the theme will be overlayed with an opaque blue checkmark.

 It is possible to select a theme which differs from the parent site’s theme.